Abdulaziz-94/Abdulaziz-94/README.md

 - 👋 Hi, I’m @Abdulaziz-94
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in data analasys
-- 🌱 I’m currently learning Data analyst
+- 🌱 I’m currently learning data analasys
 - 💞️ I’m looking to collaborate on getting more in data science